 You might recall another man, a man who was zealous for his own religion, so zealous that he went on a killing spree and killed many Christians.
 He was on this hardened rampage against Christians, cold- blooded murder until God, Jesus met Saul on his way to Damascus.

 And God said to him, “Saul, Saul, why do you kick against the thorns?
 Why are you so silly?
 You know full well that I, Jesus am the Lord.
 But you hit out against your conscience and therefore you try to silence the witness of Christians.
 Why do you do this?”
 And it was this encounter with Jesus on the road to Damascus that God had a grip of Saul's heart, broke that unbelief and brought him to salvation and life.

 You see, the Bible is very clear only God can really solve the problem of unbelief.
 And that's why, as Christians we don't lose hope!
-We continue to pray for parents.
-We continue to pray for neighbours.
-We continue to pray for children.
-We pray for colleagues who are yet unbelieving.
+We continue to pray for our parents.
+We continue to pray for our neighbours.
+We continue to pray for our children.
+We pray for our colleagues who are yet unbelieving.
 But this is what we look to because we know that it's not our eloquence that could save people.
 But it is God alone who can save.

 That is why, when someone goes through hardships, we say, “Lord, use even that hardship to break that heart of unbelief, that perhaps this might be the time they would repent and believe.”
 Because we trust God alone changes hearts.
 He's the King, who really turns the hearts of kings whithersoever He will.
 [Proverbs 21:1]